 PUBG Mobile Game Download

 PUBG Mobile is a huge 1.5GB download for Android users and an even bigger 2GB for iOS users.
 So, be sure to find a solid Wifi internet connection to download and setup the game on your device.
+You can download PUBG for Android smartphones and tablets or for iPhone and iPad parachute in and start playing.

 Because the game is very demanding, even for high-end phones, the developers have created a lite version that low-end hardware can run smoothly.